 - Regularly distribute Sustainability Assessment Questionnaire and conduct audits and guidance for high-risk and critical suppliers.

-- Organize supply chain conferences to communicate EVA Air's sustainability goals and annual requirements for suppliers.
-We also invite high-performing suppliers to share their sustainable management achievements and speakers to share expertise on sustainability topics.
+- Organize supplier conferences to communicate EVA Air's sustainability goals and annual requirements for suppliers.
+We also invite high-performing suppliers to share their carbon reduction achievements and speakers to share expertise on sustainability topics.

 - Provide education and training for procurement personnel to deepen their understanding of auditing techniques and sustainable supply chains.

-- Implement the EVA Air Green Supply Chain Program, which focuses on the themes of "Green Energy Savings, Green Circular Economy, Green Energy Usage and Green Transportation" to encourage suppliers to practice carbon reduction plans, jointly creating a sustainable future.
+- Implement the EVA Sustainable Vision - Green Supply Chain Program, which focuses on the themes of "Green Energy Savings, Green Circular Economy, Green Energy Usage and Green Transportation" to encourage suppliers to practice carbon reduction plans, jointly creating a sustainable future.

-- Supplier Code of Conduct (SCoC) signing rate: 100% for tier 1 suppliers, 100% for critical suppliers.
+- Supplier Code of Conduct (SCoC) communication rate: 100% for tier 1 suppliers, 100% for critical suppliers.

 - 100% response rate for Sustainability Assessment Questionnaire (SAQ) from tier 1 suppliers.